Manage event subscriptions (Recommended)

 1. In the left-side navigation pane, choose Event Center > System Event.

-2. In the Welcome to the New Event Center section, click Create Now.
+2. In the Welcome to the new Event Center section, click Create Now.

 3. On the Subscription Policy tab, find the target subscription policy and click Delete in the Actions column.